-Appendix B.1.5: Preferences - Dynamic Grid
+Appendix B.1.5 Preferences - Dynamic Grid

 Parameter Description Refine Level Limit Used to control the size of the smallest contouring grid in dynamic grid processing.
+This setting puts a limit on the density of the grid.
+The grid may or may not reach this density.
 Minimum closed contour value Minimum contour level for closing a contour.
 This setting is used as the default value in the Define Metric Results wizard, Set Processing Options step, see Section 5.2.4.
 Units for dB-based metrics are in decibels.
 Units for time-based metrics are in minutes or in percent (%).
 Dynamic grid algorithm Select which algorithm to use for dynamic grid process - Linear INM Legacy or Second Order Laplacian.
 The default algorithm is Linear INM Legacy.
 Linear INM Legacy is the algorithm for a first order fit (difference between the noise value at a grid point and the noise value of a linear fit between two neighbors of the same grid point).
-Second Order Laplacian is the algorithm for a second order fit (difference between the noise value at a grid point and noise values of a second order fit between the noise value at a grid point and noise values of a second order fit between the noise value at a grid point.
+Second Order Laplacian is the algorithm for a second order fit (difference between the noise value at a grid point and noise values of a second order fit between the nine neighbors of the same grid point).
 Refine Tolerance for Linear INM Legacy The tolerance is threshold value (in decibels) for the difference between the noise value and the noise value of the linear fit between the neighboring points.
 If the absolute value of the difference is above the tolerance, the grid is divided in half (refined) and noise is evaluated at those new (interior) points.
-Curvature Difference Curvature difference fraction used for the Second Order Laplacian algorithm.
-Fraction for Second Order Laplacian
+Curvature Difference Fraction for Second Order Laplacian Curvature difference fraction used for the Second Order Laplacian algorithm.
+Override minimum spacing requirement When selected, the requirement for a minimum 0.5 nmi spacing between the lower left and upper right points in the dynamic grid starting grid will be turned off and the spacing will be used as defined in the Definitions tab.
+Visualize Dynamic Grid during processing When selected, the dynamic grid generation will be displayed on the map during metric result processing.
+Selecting this feature may result in longer run times.

-Appendix B.1.6: Preferences - Logging
+Appendix B.1.6 Preferences - Logging

 Parameter Description Logging Level All All messages.
 Debug Detailed informational messages as well as messages from the info, warn, error and fatal levels.
 Info Informational messages as well as messages from the warning, error, and fatal levels.
 Warn Minor non-critical messages as well as messages from the error and fatal levels.
 Error Errors that do not cause the application to shut down as well as messages from the fatal level.
 Fatal Severe errors that cause the application to shut down Off No messages.
-Acoustics Diagnostics Acoustics Diagnostics Reporting Enable Acoustics When selected, a diagnostics log file will be generated for each flight path segment and Diagnostics each receptor point combination and saved in the AEDT Logs folder (e.g., Reporting C:\AEDT\Logs) It is recommended to limit the number of operations and receptor points when using this feature.
+Acoustics Diagnostics S Reporting Enable Acoustics Diagnostics Reporting When selected, a diagnostics log file will be generated for each flight path segment and each receptor point combination and saved in the AEDT Logs folder (e.g., C:\AEDT3d\Logs).

+It is recommended to limit the number of operations and receptor points when using this feature.
 The total number of generated diagnostics files can quickly overwhelm the computer's disk space.

-Appendix B.1.7: Preferences - Map
+Appendix B.1.7 Preferences - Map

 Parameter Description

-Zoom Zoom
+Zoom

 Map zoom factor Setting for step size for zooming in or out.

 1 = smaller steps

 2 = bigger steps

 Legend

 Show opacity slider When selected, an opacity slider will be shown with the result layer in the Layers

 in legend manager.

-Appendix B.1.8: Preferences - Task Master
+Appendix B.1.8 Preferences - Task Master